 - Signs of bruxism (teeth grinding and clenching)

-- Jaw pain.
+- Chronic jaw pain.
 The type of pain could differ from day to day.
 Many patients may experience dull, aching pain.

 - Malocclusion (misalignment).
 A “bad bite” can exacerbate TMD or be the underlying cause if the jaw cannot rest in proper alignment.

 - Facial muscle fatigue.
 Many patients describe a feeling of “tiredness” in the face or jaw.

 - Jaw joint locking or clicking